Thousands have been evicted in the pandemic. Housing experts say Trump’s new ban is a temporary fix.

 Kelli Jones, a spokesman for the state’s Republican governor, Mike Parson, said that the state had allocated $7.5 million in funds to combat homelessness before the pandemic.
 An additional $9.5 million in Cares Act funding has not yet been dispersed as state officials await federal guidance on how it can be spent, she said.
 Kansas City has allocated $1.5 million in Cares Act funds for emergency rental and utility assistance.

-Krisi Eiland, 35, a mother of three who was about to be evicted from her Kansas City home, saw the tenants protest on television and contacted the group.
+Krisi Eiland, 35, a mother of three who was about to be evicted from her Kansas City home, saw the tenants’ protest on television and contacted the group.
 She had moved with her three girls, ages 4 to 18, into a $850-a-month house in February after her divorce was finalized last year, but she lost her job at a flooring company when the pandemic hit and struggled to pay rent.
 She started working as a clerk at Family Dollar, but the drop in pay — from $16.50 to $12.50 an hour — hit hard.

 “I was in this whole ‘I am woman’ power thing; I was going to do this on my own without a man, and I faltered,” she said.

 By the time the sheriff’s deputy pounded on her door on Aug.
 11, she was alone with her dog Kane, waiting.
-She had taken the girls to her ex’s, drained the fish tank that had belonged to her late father — giving the Jack Dempsey fish away because she couldn’t bear to flush them down the toilet — and moved what she could to a storage unit.
+She had taken the girls to her ex’s, drained the fish tank that had belonged to her late father — giving the Jack Dempseys away because she couldn’t bear to flush them down the toilet — and moved what she could to a storage unit.
 She had a dream that she and Kane were living in a box fort at the end of the driveway.

 When the sheriff’s deputy and an armed employee from the property management company came to change the locks, Eiland called Wilson Vance, a KC Tenants organizer, who arrived and started filming on her phone.